jpuli/pqvp/README.md

 Read only Username and Password

 # Technical Approach to Building DAAS
+The team adopted a Scrum-based approach to development and identified a high-level scope to build a Working Prototype in a short timeframe.
+We identified three Sprints: Sprint 0 wherein we addressed high-level planning, product scope, product backlog and high-level user stories, development tools, and the architecture.
+In During this Sprint we also established our development environments.
+In Sprint 1 we focused on User Stories that emphasized eas-of-use and on building a first Minimum Viable Product (MVP) furnished basic DAAS functionality.
+In the final Sprint, Sprint 2, we elaborated on DAAS to increase and enhance functionality and identified User Stories that would remain in the backlog.

+User-centered design

 Our team chose modern tools and techniques to manage this effort and to build the DAAS solution.
 The team used a "default to open" approach, leveraging many of the tools our company is familiar with thus accelerating delivery time.
 We used the following tools which we've catagorized as
 1) "Design-Time", meaning that we employed them for management and design activities, and